andolsen/vscode-theme/README.md

-# Andreas Do color / icons theme
+# Andreas DO color / icons theme

 ## Based on poimandres color theme and helium icon theme